Sou7ai1/Music-Genre-Classifier/README.md

 ### 5. Model Training and Evaluation
 Utilizes several machine learning algorithms (e.g., Logistic Regression, Random Forest, and SVM) to classify tracks into genres.
 Includes cross-validation and hyperparameter tuning to optimize model performance.

-### 6. Results Analysis
-Provides detailed reports and visualizations to assess the performance of the classifiers and gain insights into the data.

 ## Potential Applications